turingschool/frontend-mod-1-prework/section1/reflection.md

     - set up monthly review/synthesis pages in reading notes

     - translate reading to actionable project ideas by including an "ideas" section in my notes for every book
-  1. Use Turing as an opportunity to become more consistent in my healthy choices (if I'm not careful, it could easily be a time when I let them slip)
+- Use Turing as an opportunity to become more consistent in my healthy choices (if I'm not careful, it could easily be a time when I let them slip)

     - pencil >= 1 hour of exercise into my daily schedule, including quick movement breaks

     - do >= 1 outdoor, recreational activity every weekends

     - make and shop for a (rough) meal plan every week so that I ensure I'm eating well
-  1. Answer >= 1 of my peers' questions on slack every week (teaching to learn), and ask >= 1 question of my peers every week (they need teaching opportunities too)
+- Answer >= 1 of my peers' questions on slack every week (teaching to learn), and ask >= 1 question of my peers every week (they need teaching opportunities too)
-  1. Measure my practice when it comes to small skills and memorization
+- Measure my practice when it comes to small skills and memorization

     - create tracking pages for keyboard shortcut practice, typing practice, and vocabulary review

     - make a note of it when I avoid any practice opportunity by taking the easy way out (e.g. copy and pasting code)

-### *2. What are the data types you learned about in this section?
-In your own words, define each.*
+#### 2. What are the data types you learned about in this section?
+In your own words, define each.

 - **number**: positive, negative, whole or decimal numbers, which are recognized by the computer for their numerical value (not the unicode value of each character)
 - **string**: a series of characters between quotes, single '' or double "".
 They can be manipulated using comparison operators to result in boolean values, but only according to the unicode of each individual character, not according to their semantics in e.g. natural language.
 - **boolean**: 'true' or 'false' value. can be assigned to variables, but will also result from statements that the computer recognizes as true or false, like statements using comparison operators between two numbers or two strings.

-### *3. How would you log the string `"Hello World!"` to the console?*
+#### 3. How would you log the string `"Hello World!"` to the console?
 ```
 console.log("Hello World!")
 ```

-4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
+#### 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?
 ```
 // I would write a one line comment after two backslashes
 /* I would write a multiple line comment sandwiched between backslashes and